1rach/flutter-debug-attach-ios/README.md

 I encountered this very annoying bug (impossible to attach my debugger on vscode or Android Studio) on a real IOS device.

-This bug appears with IOS > 13.3.1 when working on MacOS.
+This bug appears with IOS > 13.3.1 when working on MacOS, when debugging a flutter app with Flutter stable 1.12.13+hotfix.9 or Flutter stable 1.17.0.
+It seems to be a problem Apple side (?).

 I decided to find a solution, that's why i created 2 scripts, some vscode tasks, and adapted my launch.json.